betaflight/betaflight.com/docs/development/manufacturer/connector-standard.md

 | 4     | Signal 2    | SCL         |

 :::note
-The I2C connector should be used for all I2C devices, including compasses, barometers, and other sensors.
+The I2C connector should be used for all I2C devices, including compasses (magnetometers), barometers, and other sensors.

-Pins are shared with PB10 and PB11 for TX3 and RX3 so please keep this in mind when using onboard I2C device such as compasses and barometers.
+On STM devices pins are shared with PB10 and PB11 for TX3 and RX3 so please keep this in mind when using onboard I2C device such as compasses and barometers.
 :::

 ### Analog Camera Pin Configuration